 I am professor in Biblical and Jewish Studies at NLA University College, Oslo.
 From 1992 I was a member of the international team publishing the Dead Sea Scrolls.
 2003-2007 I headed the Nordic Network in Qumran Studies.
-At the moment I am leading a group of scholars who will publish Dead Sea scrolls and artifacts in the Norwegian-based Schøyen Collection.
+At the moment I am leading a group of scholars who is in the process of publishing Dead Sea Scrolls and artefacts in the Norwegian-based Schøyen Collection.
 Here you will find news of my research and some of my articles in Dead Sea Scrolls and biblical studies.
 I can be contacted at email@example.com

 By September 2011 I made a new translation of the Gabriel Inscription, a text highly relevant for understanding the New Testament and early Jewish eschatological expectations.
 My arguments for this translation appeared in Semitica 54/2012.
 Elgvin, Semitica 54 (2012), 221-232

 In April 2013 published another article on this text in Semitica 55, where I pointed to interesting parallels between the Gabriel Inscription and a passage in the Talmud.
 Both texts read Psalm 2 as prophetic information about the end-time war.
 Semitica 55 (2013) 139-145

 Photo by permission from Dr. David and Jemima Jezelsohn, Zürich; Bruce Zuckerman, Kenneth Zuckerman, and Marilyn Lundberg.

 In October. together with three other scholarly editor, we launched Journal of the Jesus Movement in Its Jewish setting, an online journal also available in hard copy with Eisenbrauns.
 JJMJS

 The first article in JJMJS is my latest on the Gabriel Inscription, presenting a more comprehensive reading of the Hebrew text, with English translation and textual notes.